 SEO is an important skill for all parts of the web but your Amazon SEO strategy will have to be different from your Google strategy.
 Amazon’s A9 search algorithm is far less complicated than Google’s because it is not answering complicated queries.
 When people are searching on Amazon, they already know what they are looking for so A9 has been fine-tuned to that task.

-To improve your SEO follow these steps:
+To improve your Amazon SEO follow these steps:

 - Choosing your keywords: A little research on Amazon can give you an idea of the keywords you want to rank for.
-Often this will come down to common sense, but there are keyword research tools which can also give you suggestions.
+Often this will come down to common sense, but there are keyword research tools that can also give you suggestions.

 - Look at your title: Your product title will be crucial.
 Make sure it contains all the keywords you have selected.

-- Description: The description is all about conversion rate.
+- Description: The description is all about conversion rates.
 This is your sales pitch – your chance to persuade anyone who visits your listing that this is the product they have been looking for.
 Try to put across all the benefits this item can bring.

 - Images: Pictures sell, particularly those which are professional, eye-catching and show the product being used.
 This helps the buyers to imagine themselves using the product in their daily lives.